kaoosz/Loterry-ChainLink-Random-Number-ERC20/README.md

 First
+Ethereum Daap
+used Solidity,Truffle,React js,JavaScript,React Bootstrap,Html5m,css,IPFS
+and some Truffle tests.

+Openzzeplin ERC20,Chainlink Oracle Randow Number

+summary

+This is a project that uses chain link oracle to 100% safely bring a random number when all tickets are sold, he calls this "Chain Link Oracle" contract and brings that number.
+After 300 seconds, you can claim your reward.
+You get an ERC20 coin as a reward..
+When the winner asks for his reward automatically after the system resets and is ready for the next lottery

+..

 This part that connect, you need to wait 2 to 3 seconds to load, it needs to call the blockchain and query to bring up the information.